gopher-fleece/gleece/README.md

 ## 📫 Contact

-We'd love to hear from you if you or your company uses Gleece!
+For general inquiries or feedback, please reach out to us at [contact@gleece.dev](mailto:contact@gleece.dev).

-For general inquiries or feedback, please reach out to us at [contact@gleece.dev](mailto:contact@gleece.dev)
+Anyway, we'd love to hear from you, especially if you or your company use Gleece.

 ---